rashminiyashodha7/rashminiyashodha7/README.md

 - Translating business requirements into technical solutions
 - Delivering data-driven insights for better decision-making

-I’m also currently pursuing the **ISTQB Foundation Level certification** to strengthen my expertise in software testing.

 Beyond academics, I actively contribute to tech communities like **CSSL GenZ Chapter** and **IEEE**, where I’ve taken leadership and organizing roles.